-Les Arcs Film Festival creates the Cinema Green Lab
+Les Arcs Film Festival presents the Cinema Green Lab

-Concretely, what was Cinema Green Lab 2019 like?
+What was the 2019 Cinema Green Lab like?

-We proposed events for the general public and professionals.
+Climate-themed events for the general public and industry professionals.

 For the general public:

-The festival is preparing a charter to which it will commit itself.
-We still have a lot of progress to make and we need to improve our follow-up, stay tuned to monitor our progress... and accompany us too!
+The festival is working on a sustainability charter which it will commit to.
+We still have some way to go and we need to improve our accountability practices.